Supplier Terms and Conditions

 13.1.2 in respect of the supply of Goods, in whole or in part at any time before delivery with immediate effect by giving written notice to the Supplier, whereupon the Supplier shall discontinue all work on the Contract.
 The Company shall pay the Supplier fair and reasonable compensation for any work in progress on the Goods at the time of termination, but such compensation shall not include loss of anticipated profits or any consequential loss.

-13.2 In any of the circumstances in these Conditions in which the Company may terminate the Contract, where both Goods and Services are supplied, the Company may terminate the Contract in respect of the Goods, or in respect of the Services, and the Contract shall continue in respect of the remaining supply.
+13.2 In any of the circumstances in these Conditions in which the Company may terminate the Contract, where both Goods and Services are supplied, the Company may terminate the Contract in respect of the Goods, or in respect of the Services or both, and the Contract shall continue in respect of the remaining supply (if any).

 13.3 Without limiting its other rights or remedies, the Company may terminate the Contract with immediate effect by giving written notice to the Supplier if: